Gurkiran-Singh/Sign-In/README.md

   `upgrade yarn`

-- Backend

-  `install mongodb`

 - In order to start Frontend

   `npm run dev`

+- In order to start Database

+  `sudo service mongod start`

 - In order to start Backend

-  `sudo service mongod start`

   `nodemon server`